Find Grad Schools

 161 Yearly Graduations

 The 14th most popular school in the country for multi / interdisciplinary studies majors who are seeking their master's degree is Tufts University.
 Each year, around 12,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $66,358 per year, while in-state graduate students, on average, pay $48,324 per year.
+The average in-state tuition for full-time undergraduates is $63,804 per year, while in-state graduate students, on average, pay $54,196 per year.
 During the most recent year for which we have data, 161 people received their master's degree in multi / interdisciplinary studies from Tufts.
-Of these students, 78% were women and 24% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in multi / interdisciplinary studies at Tufts University make a median salary of 57,257.
+About 75% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #15